“It’s not really the middle of nowhere.” That’s what I find myself saying whenever someone declares, “I’d never go on a transatlantic cruise.”

 In the morning at 9:00AM, take a taxi to the Gare du Nord to board the Eurostar to London.
 Two and one-half hours later, with twenty-one minutes of that spent zooming under the English Channel, you arrive rested and relaxed at St. Pancras train station in London.
 Walk a few yards from your train to the departure hall, find the Cunard representative and board their motor coach to Southampton.
 In another two hours you’ll board the Queen Mary 2 for your voyage home.
 Easy-peasy.

-Nearly everyone, passengers and crew, are out on deck at 5:30am to view this amazing sight.
+Nearly everyone, passengers and crew, is on deck at 5:00am to view this amazing sight.
 Some cruise lines set up a special coffee and danish pastries buffet for the occasion.
 As we sailed past the Statue of Liberty, I’ve seen grown men cry and overheard people speaking English with foreign accents in hushed voices.
 Others blankly stare at Ellis Island.
 It’s a very moving experience.

-The next time you plan a European holiday, factor in a transatlantic crossing, either a 7- to 9-night voyage on the Queen Mary 2 or a repositioning two-week adventure back to America.
+The next time you plan a European holiday, factor in a transatlantic crossing, either a 7- to 9-night voyage on the Queen Mary 2 or a repositioning two-week adventure to or from America.
 Whether eastbound or west, it’s an amazing experience that you’ll remember forever.